Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 Shoot for $185 you can get what a $399 did just in late 2014/2015 at all max settings in games.

+I think it's because Moore's law made them lazy.
+You know that all you have to do is stick with the general concept and make it smaller and smaller.

+Developing entire architectures is no small thing.
+The money men would never go for it.

-Business decision (Score:1)
+Business decision (Score:2)

 Increases in clock speed have hit a wall with current silicon based semiconductors.
 Exotic semiconductors and incredible cooling systems aren't practical for the mass market.

+The RISC architectures combined with new chip technology was on the order of 10x the previous chips back in the 1980's but that was a rarity.
+Everyone is basically building the same architectures using the same technologies so you don't see too many 10x improvements.

 Why Are There No Huge Leaps Forward In CPU power?
-(Score:3)
+(Score:5, Insightful)

 "Relative to GTX 980 then, we're looking at an average performance gain of 66% at 1440p, and 71% at 4K.
 This is a very significant step up for GTX 980 owners,"